 Orleans is a cross-platform framework for building robust, scalable distributed applications.
 For information about the latest updates for Orleans, see Migrate from Orleans 3.x to 7.0.

 .NET Upgrade Assistant and CoreWCF

 The .NET Upgrade Assistant now supports upgrading server-side WCF apps to CoreWCF, which is a community-created port of WCF to .NET (Core).
 For more information, see Upgrade a WCF server-side project to use CoreWCF.

-ML.NET now includes a text classification API that that makes it easy to train custom text classification models using the latest state-of-the-art deep learning techniques.
+ML.NET now includes a text classification API that makes it easy to train custom text classification models using the latest state-of-the-art deep learning techniques.
 For more information, see the What's new with AutoML and tooling and Introducing the ML.NET Text Classification API blog posts.